jjohnarios/Sales_Insights/README.md

 INNER JOIN customers ON transactions.customer_code=customers.customer_code__ group by customer_code HAVING Price >20000000;`

-## Acknowledgments
--Thanks to @codebasics for providing the dataset and his project idea.
+Acknowledgments to @codebasics for providing the dataset and his idea.